Fybex/brainfuck/README.md

 # Brainfuck Interpreter in Assembly

-This repository contains an Assembly language implementation of a Brainfuck interpreter.
-It's designed to be compiled into a `.com` executable for DOS.
+This repository contains an Assembly language implementation of a Brainfuck interpreter, developed as part of a contest focused on creating the smallest possible `.com` executable for DOS.

 ## File Structure